Best Morningstar Alternatives

 Free tier; Plus from $25/month

 Koyfin is a professional-grade financial data and charting platform that has rapidly gained a following among serious investors.
-It excels at customizable dashboards, advanced screening, and multi-asset charting that goes well beyond what Morningstar offers.
-The platform covers equities, ETFs, mutual funds, and economic data, making it a comprehensive research hub for portfolio-minded investors.
+It excels at customizable dashboards, advanced screening, and multi-asset charting that goes well beyond what Morningstar offers, with a screener spanning hundreds of financial metrics for investors who want to build their own criteria.
+The platform covers equities, ETFs, mutual funds, and economic data, making it a comprehensive research hub for portfolio-minded investors who want everything in one place.
+A free tier is available to start, with Plus pricing from $25/month unlocking the most advanced dashboard customization and screening tools.
+The tradeoff is that most of Koyfin's power sits behind that paid plan, and the sheer number of customizable options can feel overwhelming for casual investors who just want quick answers rather than a fully configurable research workstation.

 Pros